Stop Telling Me What Asian Girls Should Look Like

 Kaguya, 28, Photographer

-Back in the '90s, my mum gave me a fucking perm.
-I had a fringe and a permed bob, like a five-year-old Korean Shirley Temple.
+Back in the '90s, my mom gave me a fucking perm.
+I had bangs and a permed bob, like a five-year-old Korean Shirley Temple.
 Growing up, I tried so hard to fit in with the white crowd, but I was bullied for being Asian.
 People would say cheesy things to me like, "Hi, Ching Chong," or, "What do you use to cover your eyes?
 Tooth floss?"
 I never really fit in.

-Back in the '90s, my mum gave me a fucking perm.
-I had a fringe and a permed bob, like a five-year-old Korean Shirley Temple.
+Back in the '90s, my mom gave me a fucking perm.
+I had bangs and a permed bob, like a five-year-old Korean Shirley Temple.
 Growing up, I tried so hard to fit in with the white crowd, but I was bullied for being Asian.
 People would say cheesy things to me like, "Hi, Ching Chong," or, "What do you use to cover your eyes?
 Tooth floss?"
 I never really fit in.

 Advertisement